STIXProject/stixproject.github.io/documentation/profiles/index.md

 This means that a child profile may:

-1. Prohibit fields that were suggested or optional in the parent.
+1. Mark fields MUST NOT that were either marked SHOULD, MAY, or SHOULD NOT in the parent
-2. Require fields that were suggested or optional in the parent.
+2. Mark fields MUST that were either marked SHOULD, MAY, or SHOULD NOT in the parent
 3. Further restrict (but not expand) the allowed types or values defined in the parent.

 The key is that a child profile is always a further constraint of the parent profile and is never a loosening or expansion.